Wynncraft-Veterans/website/src/content/docs/-index.md

 ---
 title: Documentation
-description: This is the docs
+description: A collection of documentation, compiled by the Wynncraft Veterans community, intended to assist returning players in their renewed journey.
 draft: false
 ---